 Let’s skip that giant suckage of time and make sure you have all the knowledge bombs you need to put together a color palette that will NEVER fail you, the first time around.

-In part one of this color series, we covered the 5 types of branding color palettes that reign supreme and how each one works, and in part two I broke down the entire DNA of a branding color palette, including how many colors you need and exactly how to use each color in your palette, so make sure you circle back and give those both a thorough devouring so there are no gaps in your understanding of color and how to rock that shit in your brand identity.
+In the first part of this color series, we talked about the 5 types of branding color palettes that reign supreme and how each one works, and in the second part we broke down the entire DNA of a branding color palette, including how many colors you need and exactly how to use each color in your palette, so make sure to check back and give those both a look in case you missed so there are no gaps in your understanding of color and how to use it in your brand identity.

-In this last installment in the series we’re going to tackle three, actually FOUR since I threw in a bonus for ya (insert giddy squeal), ways to create a color palette that’s totally failproof.
+In this last part in the blog color series we’re going to tackle three, actually FOUR since I threw in a bonus for you, ways to create a color palette that’s totally failproof.

-But before I show you those, let’s run through how to define a color and the differences between online and print colors, so you know exactly what to look for when you’re choosing the colors for your palette.
+But before we keep going to those, let’s go through how to define a color and the differences between online and print colors, so you know exactly what to look for when you’re choosing the colors for your palette.

 How To Define A Color